 theIDLgroup joins with GRM International, Futures Group and the Effective Development Group from November 2013.
 See our news page for more details.

-- NEW: We are actively seeking consultants and specialists in water resource management and disaster risk reduction, please click here for me details.
+- We are actively seeking consultants and specialists in water resource management and disaster risk reduction, please click here for me details.

 - NEW: theIDLgroup began work in May to provide technical assistance to support the operation of forest local development funds (FLDF) in Congo.
 Click here for more information.

 - In November 2013, theIDLgroup carried out a conflict analysis in northern Mali for the Norwegian Refugee Council.
 The objective of the analysis was to understand the evolving dynamics of the conflict and get insight into how proposed humanitarian interventions would be perceived by different actors in the conflict.
 This analysis was then used by the Norwegian Refugee Council to ensure that their interventions were as conflict sensitive as possible.

 Donors face increasing calls to think and work more politically: but what exactly does that mean?
 And how should they set about it?
 A recent workshop organised by theIDLgroup and The Policy Practice examined six cases of aid-supported interventions that have achieved positive, and potentially lasting impact, and explored the factors that were critical to success.
 They included local leadership; external support to broker common interests; investment in building relationships; avoiding pressures to spend or achieve short term results; iterative design; a learning culture; and politically informed and astute management.
 Download the workshop report here

 - theIDLgroup is committed to providing quality services to its clients and so we are delighted to announce that we have, once again, passed our ISO 9001 audit with flying colours. theIDLgroup has held this certification since 2001 and we are audited by external evaluators annually.
 Click here for more information on how theIDLgroup is committed to delivering outputs and professional services which are of the highest possible quality